 • Software: purchased software and free software.

 • Information: electronic media, such as databases, PDF files, Word documents, Excel spreadsheets, and the like, as well as paper documents.
+This also could include sensitive data.

 • Infrastructure: offices, electricity, and air conditioning (the loss of these assets can cause information to be unavailable).

 • Outsourced services: Legal services, shipping services, online services (Dropbox, Gmail, and so forth).
-These aren’t assets in the purest sense of the word, but you control these services in the same way as assets, which is why they are often included in an asset inventory.
+These aren’t assets in the purest sense of the word, but you control these services the same way as assets, which is why they are often included in an asset inventory.

 Identifying Risks to Your Listed Information Assets